Bithomp/bithomp-submit/README.md

 # Bithomp-submit

-A tool to submit offline signed xrpl transaction.
+A tool to decode or/and submit offline signed xrpl transaction.

 ## Online version